National LGBT/HIV Criminal Justice Working Group

 The National LGBT/HIV Criminal Justice Working Group (hereafter the Working Group) is a network of nearly 50 organizations and individual stakeholders working to reduce the unique harms of the U.S. criminal legal system experienced by LGBTQ+ people, PLHIV or those at risk of acquiring HIV, through research, education, and policy advocacy at the federal level.
 Recognizing that the vast majority of LGBTQ+ people and PLHIV adversely affected by the criminal legal system are people of color and/or low income, the Working Group is committed to approaching issues of policing, punishment and criminalization through a racial, economic and reproductive justice framework.

-The Working Group was launched in 2014 after an 18-month participatory policy development process initiated by Urvashi Vaid.
-The process produced A Roadmap for Change: Federal Policy Recommendations Addressing the Criminalization of LGBT People and People living with HIV, a report authored by Catherine Hanssens, Aisha-Moodie Mills, Andrea Ritchie, Dean Spade and Urvashi Vaid, and published by Columbia Law School Center for Gender and Sexuality Law.
+The Working Group was launched in 2014 after an 18-month participatory policy development process initiated by Urvashi Vaid, with Andrea Ritchie, Dean Spade, Aisha Moodie Mills, Catherine Hanssens.
+Convening and consultations resulted in a report called A Roadmap for Change: Federal Policy Recommendations Addressing the Criminalization of LGBT People and People living with HIV, and published by Columbia Law School Center for Gender and Sexuality Law.
+From 2015-2017, the Working Group was fiscally sponsored by Just Detention.
+From late 2017 to early 2019, the Working Group was fiscally sponsored by the National Center for Civic Innovation.
+In spring of 2019, the Working Group became a program of Black & Pink.

-The Working Group provides a structure for organizations with common goals related to LGBT/HIV criminal justice policy to share resources/intelligence/contacts, to communicate, and to o collaborate on these shared goals to advance harm reduction, reform and transformative strategies.
-More than 120 advocates are members of the Working Group and participate through in-person or phone-based meetings held throughout the year.
-The Working Group holds monthly membership calls by phone, and quarterly meetings in person.
-The quarterly in-person meetings are in Washington, DC and regularly include ancillary meetings to conduct advocacy.
-It operates through eleven issue-specific subgroups including, among others, conditions of confinement/corrections, juvenile justice, HIV criminalization, policing and law enforcement, leadership of formerly incarcerated persons, immigration detention, sex offender registry reform, reentry and poverty, and sex workers’ rights.
+The Working Group provides a structure for organizations with common goals related to LGBT/HIV criminal justice policy to share resources/intelligence/contacts, to communicate, and to collaborate on these shared goals to advance harm reduction, reform and transformative strategies.
+Members participate through in-person or phone-based meetings held throughout the year.
+The Working Group has operate through issue-specific subgroups focused on, among others, conditions of confinement/corrections, juvenile justice, HIV criminalization, policing and law enforcement, leadership of formerly incarcerated persons, immigration detention, sex offender registry reform, reentry and poverty, and sex workers’ rights.

 Resources & Reports